By Joel Vance

 4. Set up an electronic file folder for every e-mail between you and the publication.
 Name the folder with the magazine name and refer back if necessary.
 It’s the electronic version of a paper trail.

 5. I recommend Sonar as a manuscript tracking program.
 Sonar 3 is available – free.
 Check it out at www.spacejock.com/Sonar.html.
 Back it up!
 Religiously (that means, back it up and say a prayer that everything doesn’t crash).
 I lost my first Sonar setup because I didn’t back it up and have no idea where a number of manuscripts went, including one that was the best thing I ever wrote – and I can’t find any trace of it.

 6. Your e-mail submission also stands as a form of backup, but back up your manuscripts on at least one, preferably two, external hard drives.
 Use the hard drive on the computer for programs else it slows down to a crawl as you fill it.

 And, as you’re offering up prayers that you don’t crash and burn up an electronic lifetime of writing, also pray for editors to convert religiously to electronic submissions, It won’t get you to Heaven, but it might get you some cash in hand and it definitely will make your life on earth easier. ◊

 Joel Vance is a freelance writer, book author and columnist.
-He is a past president and historian of OWAA and a winner of the Ham Brown, Excellence in Craft and Jade of Chiefs awards.
+He is a past president and historian of OWAA and a winner of the Ham Brown, Excellence in Craft and Circle of Chiefs awards.
 He writes from Russellville, Mo.
-E-mail him at email@example.com.
+E-mail him at firstname.lastname@example.org.